Bainbridge Health Enters into Agreement with Purdue University to transform the infusion industry

 FAQs about the Collaboration

 I am a REMEDI member.
-Will I still be able to use the REMEDI application?
+Will I still have access to my historical data on the REMEDI platform?

 No. Purdue will be sunsetting the REMEDI application and guide current members to Bainbridge Health's Med O.S.® platform for ongoing data analytics, network benchmarking, and clinical guidance.